| | |

 Note: Use caution and be sure to give yourself plenty of space for the magnets so they don’t stick to your sewing machine plate.

 There you have it!
-A classroom door window covering that’s super easy for teachers to use.
+A classroom door window covering that’s super easy for teachers to use in lockdowns or drills.

-This year I made a classroom door window covering for each of my son’s teachers for Christmas.
-Not real personal, I know, but it is super practical and a gift I hope they will appreciate for years to come.
+One year I made a classroom door window covering for each of my son’s teachers for Christmas.
+What’s better than combining classroom safety with a gift for teachers?
+It is a super practical gift I hope they will appreciate for years to come.

 Classroom door window coverings rolled up and tied with a tag that explains what they are.

-The whole family got involved and we got them done in a weekend!
+When my husband became the principal of a school, we made Classroom Door Window Covers for the entire school!
+The whole family got involved and we got them done in one weekend!

 We even put together a video of the process so you can get a better idea of how to make a window cover for your classroom door!